jeremymaya/herokufy-dotnet/README.md

     After a push and/or pull to the repo depending on your `workflow.yml`, the website should be now live on Heroku! 🎉

 ### Deploying the database

+You can run PostgreSQL in development environment using Docker as well.
+For the instruction on how to run PostgreSQL locally via Docker, please follow the steps in [Code-401-Async-Inn-API - Using Postgres Instead of SQL Server on Docker](https://github.com/jeremymaya/Code-401-Async-Inn-API).

 1. Make sure your project is using the following packages from Nuget Package Manager:
     * EntityFrameworkCore